sdvdxl/influxdb.com/content/docs/v0.9/concepts/glossary.md

 Related entries: [field set](../concepts/glossary.html#field-set), [measurement](../concepts/glossary.html#measurement), [retention policy](../concepts/glossary.html#retention-policy-rp), [tag set](../concepts/glossary.html#tag-set)

 ## series cardinality
 The size of the set of all combinations of measurement and tag set within a given data set.
 For example, take measurement `mem_available` with tags `host` and `total_mem`.
 If there are 35 different `host`s and 15 different `total_mem` values then series cardinality for that measurement is `35 * 15 = 525`.
-To calculate series cardinality for a database
+To calculate series cardinality for a database add the series cardinalities for the individual measurements together.

 Related entries: [tag set](../concepts/glossary.html#tag-set), [measurement](../concepts/glossary.html#measurement), [tag key](../concepts/glossary.html#tag-key)